stdlib-js/stdlib/tools/pkgs/names/README.md

 The function accepts the following `options`:

-* __dir__: root directory from which to search for namespaces.
+* __dir__: root directory from which to search for packages.
 May be either an absolute file path or a path relative to the `stdlib/lib/node_modules/` directory.
 Default: `/path/to/stdlib/lib/node_modules/`.

 To search from a descendant directory, set the `dir` option.